V/H/S/Halloween: "Diet Phantasma" — Epilogue

 The final test involves six subjects, five adults and a young girl.
 Linda warns Dr. Rothschild that the equipment is not engineered to handle this many subjects.
 However, he is furious that they are far behind schedule, so they proceed.
 As one subject opens her can, a video camera catches fire.
-Another subject gets his tongue ripped off after the can crushes itself in his mouth, then becomes possessed.
+A female subject is attacked by one of the cans, which grips her scalp and tears part of it off.
+Another subject's tongue is ripped out after the can crushes itself into his mouth, then becomes possessed.
 The possessed subject crushes another subject's head until his eyes pop out, and he vomits the same black substance as Subject 40 all over another subject.

 All the poltergeists are extracted from the subjects, except for the little girl, 47, who remains possessed.
 Dr. Rothschild asks what her favorite soda is and she replies, "Diet Phantasma".
 The other subjects, reanimated via possession, attempt to escape.
 With the knowledge that at least one person drank it and did not die, Dr. Rothschild orders his staff to manufacture and ship Diet Phantasma immediately, using the formula 47 drank.
-Choppy frame narrative suggests that the possessed subjects then broke through the observation window and killed the researchers.
+The remaining living subjects begin pounding on the glass, with all but Subject 47 being mauled to death by the possessed tongueless subject.
+The frame narrative suggests that the possessed subjects then broke through the observation window and killed the researchers.